lawrenceagles/nodejs-in-action/chapter01-welcome-to-nodejs/README.md

 Async file read from a JSON file.
 Illustrates `fs.fileRead` method and the `__dirname` global variable.

 ## 02-hello-http-server
-The simplest http server using `http` module.
+The simplest HTTP server using `http` module.

+## 03-hello-http-streaming-server
+Illustrates how to stream a local image file to an HTTP response.